Snapshots from Team Rynkeby's trip to Paris 2019 - new snapshots every day.

-Team Rynkeby is a Nordic charity cycling team.
+Team Rynkeby is a European charity cycling team.
 Every summer we cycle to Paris to raise money for seriously ill children.

 Team Rynkeby was founded in 2002, when 11 amateur cyclists associated with Rynkeby Foods A/S decided to cycle to Paris to see the final stage of the Tour de France.